ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

          int
 ```

-OCaml doesn't promote integers to floating point numbers automatically so this
+OCaml doesn't promote integers to floating point numbers automatically, so this
 is also an error:

 ```ocaml